ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `template_type` | `profile` | The type of IAM template. |
 | `template_version` | `1` | The version number of the trusted profile template. |
 | `instance_id` | `TemplateAssignment-691487d2-a249-4475-b976-a7bf655ef3be` | The assignment ID.
 Once profiles are created in the target accounts, individual events in each account referencing the assignment are created. |
-{: caption="Table 5.
-Sample trusted profile assignment attributes and values in Activity Tracker" caption-side="top"}
+{: caption="Sample trusted profile assignment attributes and values in Activity Tracker" caption-side="top"}

 #### Example `url` curl request
 {: #url-example}